kkyr/shellcheck-gpt/README.md

 1. Feed the script and the output of shellcheck into an LLM and ask it to make the corrections
 1. Write the LLM's output onto stdout

-If you'd like to write the output back into the file, use the `-w` flag:
+If you'd like to write the output back into the script, use the `-w` flag:

 ```shell
 $ shellcheck-gpt -w script.sh